jaammees/racer/README.md

 ## The road effect

-In each race, the road is a straight line increasing in the z direction, with the start line at z = 0.
+In each race, the road is a stored as straight line increasing in the z direction, with the start line at z = 0.

 The road is split into rectangular segments. (tracks are built in track.js).
 Each corner of a rectangular segment has world coordinates (x,y,z).
 These coordinates are transformed into screen space by a camera which follows the players' car. (implemented in camera.js).